VMAF And Variants: Towards A Unified VQA: FVMAF: VMAF + Improved Motion

-If an original (uncompressed) video sequence is a set of frames F(k), k=0,…,K, VMAF \cite{b4-nflx} uses two known IQAs, Visual Information Fidelity (VIF) and Detail Loss Measure (DLM), as well as the Sum of Absolute Frame Difference (SAFD) as a motion feature (Netflix calls this Mean of Co-located Pixel Difference), where the L1-norm is used.
+Now if an original (uncompressed) video sequence is a set of frames F(k), k=0,…,K, the popular VMAF \cite{b4-nflx} algorithm uses two known IQAs, Visual Information Fidelity (VIF) and Detail Loss Measure (DLM), as well as the Sum of Absolute Frame Difference (SAFD) as a motion feature (Netflix calls this Mean of Co-located Pixel Difference), where the L1-norm is used.
 Herein, we will refer to this feature as M for motion, which is used along with 4 scale-based VIF features, and DLM (6 total).

-Recently, this list of features was expanded to 11, with two motion features (one taking the min above, the other not), and four additional DLM features at the same scales (0-3) as the VIF features.
+Recently, this list of features was expanded to 11, with two motion features (one taking the min above, the other not), DLM (called ADM) and four additional DLM features at the same scales (0-3) as the four scaled VIF features.
 To this list, FastVDO adds one or two more motion features, described below.
 Note that the Netflix motion features, computed only on the original video, have no information about the loss of motion fidelity in the compressed or processed video.
 Nevertheless, as it does carry motion information, it performs well in predicting visual quality when fully trained, on test data such as the Netflix dataset \cite{b4-nflx}.
 Further enhancements of VMAF are reported in \cite{b10-stvmaf}, which improves temporal information, but adds complexity.
-But in our tests, where we train VMAF from scratch, it performs well below the 90\% level (see Fig. 5), with the BVIHD data \cite{b14-bvihd} especially challenging.
+But in our tests, where we train VMAF from scratch, it performs well below the 90\% level (see Fig. 6), with the BVIHD dataset \cite{b14-bvihd} proving to be especially challenging (~76\% in both PCC and SRCC).
+It proves challenging for our variants as well.

-We aim to improve on the quality of motion representation and learning in VMAF.
-Specifically, for original video frames F(k), k=0,…,K, and processed (distorted) video frames G(k), k=0,…,K, since the temporal frame difference precisely corresponds to motion (all changes to pixels), we develop temporal motion based metrics using the difference of frame differences.
+Relative to VMAF, we aim to improve on both the quality of motion representation, as well as the learning-based regressor engine.
+Specifically, for original video frames F(k), k=0,…,K, and processed (distorted) video frames G(k), k=0,…,K, since the temporal frame difference precisely corresponds to motion (all changes to pixels), we develop temporal motion based metrics using the difference of frame differences (equation 5).
 Let’s call this feature DM for differential motion.
 We retain the VIF and DLM features too.
-We also advance the learning to include neural networks (NNs) besides the SVR.
+Like VMAF, we can use a range of features, from the base six (DM, DLM, VIF0-VIF3), up to a max of 13, where we add two variants of DM to the 11 current features of VMAF.
+We call our version of these features the FVMAF features.
+Importantly, we greatly advance the learning-based regressor engine to include feedforward neural networks (NNs), besides the SVR.